Mamaweegee123/MediaWave2000/README.md

 ## FAQ

 **Do I need to convert all my files?**
 Nope!
-Most modern MP4s play fine as-is.
+Most modern video files play fine as-is.
 Use the Converter when something doesn't look right, or if you want all your files to be the same format, audio level etc.

 **Can I use an external drive?**
 Yes, your catalog can live anywhere your system can read — USB drive, NAS, network share, wherever.